aaz1170/ansible-role-ansible-dev/README.md

 Role Name
 =========

-This role prepares a host to develop Ansible roles with molecule.
+This role prepares a Debian host to develop Ansible roles with molecule.

 It installes the required Debian Packages, but not Ansible.
 The ansible Package is instead blocked for apt.
 The role creates virtual